woowup/woowup-php-client/README.md

 ## Documentation

-The documentation for the Twilio API is located [here](https://docs.woowup.com).
+The documentation for the WoowUp API is located [here](https://docs.woowup.com).

 ## Prerequisites